 The Senate proposal emphasizes systemic changes, directing more money through formulas tied to student need and increasing overall investment.
 The House plan prioritizes program-specific funding and policy changes, while holding overall spending growth to a lower level.

-Lawmakers must now reconcile the two approaches before the legal deadline of July 1, with debates expected to center on whether Michigan should use a weighted funding model, how much to spend overall, and what policy conditions, if any, should be attached to school funding.
+Lawmakers must now reconcile the two approaches before the legal deadline of July 1, with debates expected to center on whether Michigan should adopt a weighted funding model, how much to spend overall, and what policy conditions should be attached to school funding.